itswadesh/anne-docs/README.md

 #     details: This component based architecture results clean and modular code which has the power to acomodate any ecommerce customizations.
 #   - title: Performant
 #     details: Built upon the Full Stack Javascript framework with javascript based MongoDB database which makes it even faster.
-footer: Copyright © 2014-2021 Misiki Technologies
+footer: Copyright © Anne Biz
 ---

 <!--